Medical Billing and Coding Certificate Program

 Download our brochure to learn more about our Medical Billing and Coding Certificate program and the benefits of earning your degree at Purdue Global.

-*Source: U.S. Department of Labor, Bureau of Labor Statistics, Occupational Outlook Handbook, Medical Records and Health Information Technicians, on the Internet www.bls.gov/ooh/Healthcare/Medical-records-and-health-information-technicians.htm.
+*Job Growth: Source: U.S. Department of Labor, Bureau of Labor Statistics, Occupational Outlook Handbook, Medical Records and Health Information Technicians, www.bls.gov/ooh/Healthcare/Medical-records-and-health-information-technicians.htm.
 National long-term projections may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 †Certification Exams: Students are responsible for understanding the requirements of optional certification exams.
 The University cannot guarantee students will be eligible to sit for or pass exams.
 In some cases, work experience, additional coursework beyond the Purdue Global program, fieldwork, and/or background checks may be necessary to be eligible to take or to successfully pass the exams.

-‡Testimonial: This testimonial was obtained by Purdue University Global.
+‡Testimonial: Testimonials obtained by Purdue Global.
 The views and opinions expressed are those of the individual; student experiences may vary.